The Members of the Crew's Inner Circle wish our friends a good evening, and a better tomorrow.

 "On both Truth Social and X, the Elon Musk-owned platform formerly known as Twitter, conservative users worried that undercover law enforcement officials and antifa activists were behind the rally, planning to use it as a "setup" to arrest Trump supporters.

-"Watch out for the FBI and antifa/blm to stir up a riot," a social media user with the display name "Ultra Maga" wrote.
 "Be careful, it could be a setup just like the J6," another user wrote.
 "Watch out for FBI plants," echoed another user.
 "They can play havoc with your peaceful plans."
 The social media posts were highlighted by Advance Democracy, a nonpartisan research organization."